spacetelescope/jdaviz/docs/index.rst

 user interfaces.

-``jdaviz`` applications currently include tools for interactive visualization of spectroscopic data.
+``jdaviz`` applications currently include tools for interactive visualization of spectroscopic and imaging data.
 Specviz is a tool for visualization and quick-look analysis of 1D astronomical spectra.
 Mosviz is a visualization tool for many astronomical spectra, typically the output of a multi-object spectrograph (e.g., JWST NIRSpec), and includes viewers for 1D and 2D spectra as well as contextual information like on-sky views of the spectrograph slit.
 Cubeviz provides a view of spectroscopic data cubes (like those to be produced by JWST MIRI), along with 1D spectra extracted from the cube.
+Imviz is a tool for visualization and quick-look analysis for 2D astronomical images.

 .. _jdaviz_instrument_table: